NextGenCMB/delensalot/docs/source/usage/quickstart.rst

     -s STATUS             Absolute path for the analysis to write a report.

-Run D.lensalot
+Run delensalot
 --------------------

-You can run :code:`D.lensalot` in two different ways, via a terminal (e.g. to run an analysis), or 'interactively', e.g. in a notebook (to view results or the analysis parameters).
+You can run :code:`delensalot` in two different ways, via a terminal (e.g. to run an analysis), or 'interactively', e.g. in a notebook (to view results or the analysis parameters).

 Terminal Mode